Dichroic Filter Characterizations: Introduction

 \section{Introduction}

 Dichroic filters selectively transmit and reflect specific wavelengths of light while minimizing absorption.
-These filters are becoming more widely used in nuclear and particle physics applications: the photon-trapping ARAPUCAs that were used in the ProtoDUNE detector's photon detection system~\cite{Segreto_2018} for example, or the spectral photon-sorting dichroicons~\cite{Kaptanoglu_2020}, which have been deployed in the EOS demonstrator~\cite{Anderson_2023} and are under consideration for the large-scale hybrid Theia detector~\cite{2020EPJC...80..416A}.
+These filters are becoming more widely used in nuclear and particle physics applications: the photon-trapping ARAPUCAs that were used in the ProtoDUNE detector's photon detection system~\cite{Segreto_2018} and are currently planned for use in DUNE's Far Detector modules~\cite{BRIZZOLARI2025170004}, for example, or the spectral photon-sorting dichroicons~\cite{Kaptanoglu_2020}, which have been deployed in the EOS demonstrator~\cite{Anderson_2023} and are under consideration for the large-scale hybrid Theia detector~\cite{2020EPJC...80..416A}.

 Dichroic filters are characterized by ``cut-on" and ``cut-off" wavelengths: a {\it longpass} filter ideally transmits wavelengths longer than a particular cut-on wavelength and reflects those shorter; a {\it shortpass} filter transmits wavelengths shorter than a particular cut-off and reflects those longer.
 Here, we define the cut-on or cut-off wavelengths as the point where transmission drops to 50\% of its maximum value, at an incidence angle of 45$^\circ$.